 Thor: Ragnarok – A surprise of fresh of air for a Marvel film and a disappointing Taika Waititi film.
 There are moments of Waititi’s aesthetic of zooms and symmetry that make there way into this space romp, but they’re overcrowded by obvious green screen backgrounds and flat images — making this have little difference from a TV show.
 You’d think a film inspired by Flash Gordon would lean into that film’s practical designs and matte paintings.
 I suspect if Waititi had full control we’d have seen a more interesting film.
 Marvel’s episodic formula has been their biggest weakness since Age of Ultron.
 Hulk’s inclusion in this film isn’t vital to the story that it’s trying to tell, but his buddy comedy rapport with Thor ends up being a better film than its main story of familial revenge.
 Thor: Ragnarok has story issues, but it’s a buoyant film all throughout, anchored by Hemsworth’s charm and Waititi’s deadpan humor.
 Blanchett gloriously chews and hams up the entire film as the villain, Hela, though the character doesn’t live up to her performance.
 Ragnarok uses a standard superhero blueprint, but Waititi and the cast breathe enough colorful energy into it to make it worthwhile viewing.
 It should be noted that the action here has a gear that I’ve not seen in Marvel films since The Winter Soldier (2014).
 The aesthetic shortcomings and familiar storytelling don’t make it a necessary theater viewing, but if you want a funny buddy comedy, then it’s worth seeing at some point.
 (C+)

 The Killing of a Sacred Deer – Yorgos Lanthimos’ bizarre psychological horror film is the best feel-bad movie of the fall.
 In a weird way, this would be a perfect Thanksgiving film to make you thankful for what you have.
 Barry Keoghan plays Martin, a teenager who begins to torment Collin Farrell’s Dr. Murphy and his family.
 Initially it presents itself a bit like Michael Haneke doing Kafka.
 There’s a strong Devil (Martin) versus God (Murphy) allegory that is gleefully unsettling to watch as the knot in your stomach grows tighter.
 Lantimos’ camera slowly prowls through hallways and fixates on its subjects like the grim reaper.
 There’s an eternal conundrum driving Lanthimos’ eccentricities, though an explanation to Martin and Murphy’s past makes the film lose some of its ambiguous power.
-Sacred Deer is so formally precise that it feel like a lethal injection, but the mythological undertones and distant emotions leave the film as just a skeleton that can’t quite hold together its brutal but intellectual ideas.
+Sacred Deer is so formally precise that it feels like a lethal injection, but the mythological undertones and distant emotions leave the film as just a skeleton that can’t quite hold together its brutal but intellectual ideas.
 Before the end of the year I plan to see this again, as I suspect it may gnaw away at my mind and grow.
 Dogtooth remains Lanthimos’ cleanest film, but The Killing of a Sacred Deer suggests he may be fine tuning his experiments.
 Lanthimos is incredible at setting up these bizarre worlds, but he has trouble finding the finish line.
 (B)